knpuniversity/rest/knpu/testing.rst

 The result is a lot of green and a message that says our 1 scenario passed.
 In the background, a real HTTP request was made to our server and a real response was sent back and then checked.
-In on browser, we can actually see the new ``ObjectOrienter`` programmer.
+In our browser, we can actually see the new ``ObjectOrienter`` programmer.

 Oh, and it knows what our hostname is because of a configuration file: ``behat.yml.dist``.